canalplus/rx-player/doc/api/Tools/TextTrackRenderer.md

 ### Disposing of the TextTrackRenderer

-If you're sure that you won't need the TextTrackRenderer anymore, you can dispose of most ressources (which is not much) it took on your page by calling the `dispose` method:
+If you're sure that you won't need the TextTrackRenderer anymore, you can dispose of most resources (which is not much) it took on your page by calling the `dispose` method:

 ```js
 textTrackRenderer.dispose();